Probabilistic Robotics

 Measurement Update

-As noted before, the final belief function is a probability density function that tells you what is the probability for the random variable XX to take the value of xtx_t.
+As noted before, the final belief function is a probability density function that tells you what is the probability for the random variable XXX to take the value of xtx_txt.

 MCL Particle Filter